armincosta/CryptoTraderAIHelperTool/README.md

  It's may be particularly useful in cases of small and big pumps or price increases over longer time periods.

- If you catch the momentum with the proper configuration parameters, you may stay more relaxed while doing your trades.
+ If you catch the right momentum in a trade with the proper configuration parameters, you may stay more relaxed while the market rumbles.

 # Description

 This small crypto trading helper Tool comes with some functionalities for supporting your trading activity.
-It consists of python code scripts that can be run in a commandd shell with defined configurable parameters.
-The tool allows to make BUYs and SELLs in semi-automatic way while constantly monitoring the token price.
+It consists of some python code scripts that can be run in a commmon command shell available on Windows, MacOS and Linux.
+The program can be parameterized with configurable parameters and has different modes of operation.
+The tool allows to make BUYs and SELLs in semi-automatic way while constantly monitoring a token price.
 Stop Limits for SELLs are automatically set and are incremental according to growing or downing price levels.
-It simplyfies buying and selling your favorite crypto token.
+It simplyfies to some extend buying and selling your favorite crypto token.
 It is very useful in cases of big and instant price increases or constant slow price increases over longer time periods.
+Version 1.0 is just the first draft of this crypto trading utility, very interesting features will follow soon that will allow complex automatic AI decision trades.
+This software will at some point be able to automatically detect trading activities on the crypto markets and forcast possible trades that deliver gains.
+In particular this tool will also detect initial bit coin Pumps that can deliver significant gains.

-# Functionalities (MODE)
+# Features (MODEs)

+The software implements different modes of operation depending on the type of trade the user wants to make.
+More such modes will follow with future versions of the CryptoTraderAIHelperTool.

+Currently the CryptoTraderAIHelperTool V1.0 supports the following modes:

 **BUYNOW:**